There is a variety of mouse traps to choose from when trapping

 - Glue traps can melt in high heat, do not store in vehicles during warm weather months.

-- See tips on cleaning mouse traps and disposal of rodents
+- Use disposable gloves when handling traps.
+See tips on cleaning mouse traps and disposal of rodents